 "It's been a while since we checked up on the BRIC countries (Brazil, Russia, India, China), so below we highlight two performance charts comparing them to the S&P 500.
 Over the last year, the US has performed better than Russia and China, inline with India, and worse than Brazil.
 Russia's stock market is down the most of the BRIC countries at -68%.
 China's Shanghai Composite is down 46% and has really seen a nice pickup lately.
 India's Sensex is down 43%, which is right inline with the S&P 500, and Brazil is down 36%.

 "The last ten years have been very tough for US equity markets, with the S&P 500 now down 42% on a simple price basis.
 But even after the suffering that BRIC markets have had over the last year, their ten-year returns remain strong.
 Russia is down 68% over the last year, but it is still up 689% over the last decade (we had to put its performance on a secondary axis in the chart below).
 China is up 84%, India is up 136%, and Brazil is up 314%."

 Source: Bespoke, March 13, 2009.

-CEP News: Japanese government may take measures to combat stock market
+CEP News: Japanese government may take measures to combat stock market decline

 "The Japanese government may take measures to address the current credit squeeze due and falling share prices, Finance Minister Kaoru Yosano told reporters in Tokyo.